“Intro to FYou” Level I credit program

 'This Project has taught me that hurt people hurt people.'

-- 16 year old attendee
+- 26 year old attendee

-The FYou Project Book Series: Published 4 books co-authored by dozens of contributors around themes of forgiveness, grief, loss, and manhood.
+The FYOU Project Book Series: Published 4 books co-authored by dozens of contributors around themes of forgiveness, grief, loss, and manhood.

-Project FYou Workshop Series: Produced over *400 safe space events over the past *9 years, catering to people who’ve experienced trauma who wish to share their stories of how they overcame (and continue to struggle with) surviving extremely difficult circumstances.
+FYOU Project Workshop Series: Produced over *400 safe space events over the past *9 years, catering to people who’ve experienced trauma who wish to share their stories of how they overcame (and continue to struggle with) surviving extremely difficult circumstances.

-FYou Project Jail Program: We deliver programs in jails that target mainly at-risk/gang affiliated young men in custody; engaging in conversations about what is forgiveness/FYou Project about, anger management, conflict resolution, etc. We have had contact with over *500 inmates at various jails over the past 3 years.
+FYou Project Jail Program: We deliver programs in jails that target mainly at-risk/gang-affiliated young men in custody; engaging in conversations about what is forgiveness/FYou Project about, anger management, conflict resolution, etc. We have had contact with over *500 inmates at various jails over the past 3 years.

-Our Jail Program encompasses 4 main programming streams:
+Our Jail Program encompasses 3 main programming streams:

-Project FYou Workshop Series: Produced over *400 safe space events over the past *9 years, catering to people who’ve experienced trauma who wish to share their stories of how they overcame (and continue to struggle with) surviving extremely difficult circumstances.
+FYOU Project Workshop Series: Produced over *400 safe space events over the past *9 years, catering to people who’ve experienced trauma who wish to share their stories of how they overcame (and continue to struggle with) surviving extremely difficult circumstances.

-FYou Project Jail Program: We deliver programs in jails that target mainly at-risk/gang affiliated young men in custody; engaging in conversations about what is forgiveness/FYou Project about, anger management, conflict resolution, etc. We have had contact with over *500 inmates at various jails over the past 3 years.
+FYou Project Jail Program: We deliver programs in jails that target mainly at-risk/gang-affiliated young men in custody; engaging in conversations about what is forgiveness/FYou Project about, anger management, conflict resolution, etc. We have had contact with over *500 inmates at various jails over the past 3 years.

-Our Jail Program encompasses 4 main programming streams:
+Our Jail Program encompasses 3 main programming streams:

 About Us

-FYOU (Forgive You): The Forgiveness Project
+The Forgiveness Project

 What does forgiveness look like?

-This is the question that anchors the work
+This is the question that anchors the work of the FYOU Team in the justice system, schools and colleges.